run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 helm get values runai-backend -n runai-backend > old-be-values.yaml
 ```

 Generate a new backend values file as described [here](backend.md#create-a-control-plane-configuration).
-Change the file with the above customization if relevant.
+Change the new file with the above customization if relevant.

 Run the helm command below.